notlad-p/dash/README.md

 # Dash

-A chrome new tab page extension
+A Chrome new tab page extension